pyashwanth32/AutoGPT/README.md

 2. Title Generation:
     The title_chain uses the topic to generate a suitable essay title, storing the history in title_memory.

+3. Style of Writing:
+    The type of Essay that has to be generated (formal, informal, or persuasive) can be selected.

-3. Research Integration:
+4. Research Integration:
     Wikipedia API is queried for information related to the topic to inform the essay.

-4. Essay Generation:
+5. Essay Generation:
     The script_chain uses both the generated title and Wikipedia research to produce a comprehensive essay.

-5. Output and History:
+6. Output and History:
     The application displays the essay title and content.
     Users can view historical data for titles, scripts, and Wikipedia research using expandable sections.

+7. Citations Generator:
+   This feature automatically generates citations for the research used in the essays.

 ## Future Enhancements
 1. Expand Model Options: Enable switching between different language models (e.g., OpenAI's GPT models).
 2. Advanced Research: Incorporate more external data sources or databases for richer content generation.
+This can be done using more APIs other than Wikipedia.
 3. User Customization: Allow users to specify essay length, tone, or specific points to be covered.
+Can also incorporate different Essay sections (eg. Introduction, Body, Conclusion.)

 ## Conclusion
 The AutoGPT Essay Creator represents a significant step towards automating the essay writing process.
-By integrating cutting-edge AI models with a simple and intuitive interface, it provides a valuable tool for anyone needing quick, coherent, and informative written content.
+By integrating cutting-edge AI models with a simple and intuitive interface, it provides a valuable tool for anyone needing quick, coherent, and informative written content in the style of your choice.